 Pre-flop bet sizing

-In every tournament, you should have a pre-flop raise that corresponds to the action at your table.
+In every tournament, the poker tips you should have a pre-flop raise that corresponds to the action at your table.
 It must make sense to your adversaries.
 When everyone else is doing 2, I'm going to 5xBB.

 This type of tactic works for some players.
 For beginners, though, it is recommended to stick to a normal pre-flop raise amount.
 Now, depending on your stack size, you can adjust this amount somewhat as the tournament proceeds.